4d/docs/docs/Admin/tls.md

 ### Enabling TLS

-For TLS connections to be accepted by the HTTP server, you must enable HTTPS using one of the [possible options](WebServer/webServerConfig.md#enable-https).
-You can set the [HSTS option](WebServer/webServerConfig.md#enable-hsts) to redirect browsers trying to connect in http mode.
+For TLS connections to be accepted by the HTTP server, you must enable HTTPS.
+Refer to the [**Enable HTTPS**](WebServer/webServerConfig.md#enable-https) paragraph to know the different ways to enable TLS for the HTTP server.

 :::note